yahoo/fluxible/UPGRADE.md

 This has been renamed to reflect that it is only called when an error occurs.

+### Promise library dependency removed

+In keeping up-to-date with ES2015, the dependency on `es6-promise` and `object-assign` libraries have been removed.
+Users should now add their own polyfills to their application in browsers that do not support these features yet.
+We recommend using [Babel](https://babeljs.io/).

 ## `0.5.0`

 ### React addons moved to fluxible-addons-react